literally793/10CPT-AT3/Week 5.md

 i'm feeling happy i'm feeling sad

 HERE YOU ARE AT THE EDGE, GO AHEAD AND FALL
-GO AHEAD, I INSIST, LOVE STILL CONQUERS ALL
+<br>GO AHEAD, I INSIST, LOVE STILL CONQUERS ALL

 LIFE IS FULL OF CONTRADTIONS